 She has had several "flare-ups" since then, resulting in a return to nightly injections - but whether receiving 2 shots a week or 7, her positive attitude keeps us all hopeful for still more better days ahead.

-It has been many years since Emily's diagnosis, and she has made remarkable strides towards being pain and symptom free.
-We are gradually weaning her off the medication to see if the disease will stay hidden.
-Throughout this journey her spirit has never been broken, and she is currently fortunate to be able to participate in all of the activities of a "normal" middle-school girl.
+It has been well over a decade since Emily's diagnosis, and over that time she made remarkable strides towards being pain and symptom free.
+Throughout the journey her spirit was never broken, and she is currently fortunate to be able to participate in all of the activities of a "normal" teenage girl.

-We owe an immeasurable debt of gratitude to Dr. Rothman, Shriners' Hospital, and the Arthritis Foundation.
-Emily's life has truly been saved, and we are eternally committed to helping these organizations so that they may continue to improve the lives of countless others.
+We owe an immeasurable debt of gratitude to Dr. Rothman, Shriners' Hospital, the Arthritis Foundation, and our amazing network of family and friends.
+Emily's life has truly been saved, and we are eternally committed to giving back so that these great groups may continue to improve the lives of countless others.